ddsteed/ros-install/FAQ.md

 	> no viable conversion from normal pointer to smart shared_ptr

    log4cxx 0.12.0 upgrade pointer to smart one, so one has to install 0.10.0 version and link it manually. (do NOT use brew version.)
-   - brew uninstall default log4cxx since catkin\_make's find_package will search system firstly.
+   - brew uninstall default log4cxx since catkin\_make's find_package will search system firstly
+   - install log4cxx 0.10.0 from source

 + qt\_gui\_cpp